 Istakhr is evocative in the Persian heritage.
 Only a short distance north of Persepolis, it was closely related to that royal centre, apparently being part of the urban settlement originally surrounding the site of royal palaces during the Achaemenian era.
-Istakhr is believed to have flourished during the subsequent Parthian era, when the Persis kings apparently ruled there.
+Istakhr is believed to have flourished during the subsequent Parthian era.

 Istakhr retained importance during the Sassanian era, commencing in the third century CE, and at first was temporarily the capital during the reign of Ardashir I (before the capital moved to Ctesiphon).
 The sacred fires of Istakhr became renowned; this city was the major urban and religious centre of Persia.
 Istakhr fell to the invading Arabs in 648-49 CE, and suffered much damage and loss of life at that time.
 Shiraz was founded a few decades later, and became the major Islamic city of Fars.

 The eclipsed Istakhr remained a stronghold of Zoroastrianism, now an oppressed minority religion.
 Over the generations, several massacres of the population are reported to have occurred.
 The harassment climaxed in the eleventh century CE, when a local feud between a courtier and a landowner involved Muslim soldiers "who demolished and pillaged the remaining buildings, leaving the city a mere village with no more than a hundred inhabitants" (A. D. H. Bivar, "Estakr," Encyclopaedia Iranica online).